liwenhao/agldemo/README.md

-agldemo
+Agldemo
 =======

-agldemo is a bunch of OpenGL ES demos on Android.
+Agldemo is a bunch of OpenGL ES demos on Android.

 Only several implements of NeHe lessons now, some other demos will be added.